 - Member of the Advisory Committee to the Brown University Executive Masters in Healthcare Leadership program

-- Chair of the Board, American Lyric Theatre
+- Chair of the Board, American Lyric Theater

-- Trustee, Chair of the Governance and Audit Committee, Jacob's Pillow Dance
+- Trustee, Chair of the Governance and Audit Committee, Member of the Executive Committee, Jacob's Pillow Dance

 - Former Chair, Massachusetts Rate Setting Commission